1 Meaning

 Every word he wrote, he spoke, he sung

-We are still singing:
+We are still singing

 “My body if I could choose to ashes it reduce

-And let the breezes blow to
+And let the breezes blow my dust to where some flowers grow

-Perhaps some fading flower then would come
+Perhaps some fading flower then would come to life and bloom again”

 If the workers take a notion